Baltimore City District Courthouses: Wabash District Court

 The Edward F. Borgerding District Court Building, aka Wabash, is located at 5800 Wabash Avenue in the northwest section of Baltimore City.
 Construction started in 1985 and on February 5, 1986 it was officially dedicated with remarks from then Baltimore Mayor William Donald Schaefer, then Governor Harry Hughes and the chief judge of the Maryland Court of Appeals, Robert C. Murphy.
 The building uses its 52824 sqft to house seven courtrooms, judges chambers, clerks' offices and satellite offices for the public defender and the state's attorney for Baltimore City.
 Graduations from the city's district drug courts are also held at this location.

 Patapsco District Court

 The newest of the Baltimore City District Courthouses is the John R. Hargrove, Sr. Building, located at 700 E. Patapsco Avenue in southern Baltimore City.
 The 87203 sqft, two-story building was built on a 6.5 acre parcel of land at Patapsco Avenue and 7th Street.
-In addition to five courtrooms, the building includes offices for the District One court operations, State's Attorney and Public Defender offices and parking for 262 cars.
+In addition to six courtrooms, the building includes offices for the District One court operations, State's Attorney and Public Defender offices and parking for 262 cars.

 The general contractor for the $11.9 million facility was Roy Kirby and Sons, Inc., of Baltimore.
 The architect for the project was RCG/HOK, a joint venture (RCG of Baltimore and HOK of Washington, D.C.).